PREVENTION OF TOOTH DECAY

 WHAT CAUSES TOOTH DECAY IN CHILDREN?

-Various factors become a reason for tooth decay in children, which adversely affects their oral health, including the presence of bacteria in the mouth, the consumption of sugary and starchy food items, frequent snacking, and poor oral hygiene.
+Various factors can cause tooth decay in children, adversely affecting their oral health.
+These include the presence of bacteria in the mouth, the consumption of sugary and starchy food items, frequent snacking, and poor oral hygiene.

-In the initial stages, tooth decay does not show any symptoms, but as the tooth decay advances, it leads to severe oral complications and becomes difficult to treat.
+In the initial stages, tooth decay does not show any symptoms, but as it advances, it leads to severe oral complications and becomes more difficult to treat.

 10 TIPS FOR PARENTS TO HELP BUILD HEALTHY ORAL HABITS FOR THEIR CHILDREN:

-1. Before your baby has teeth, wipe the gums gently with a clean wet cloth after each feeding.
+- Before your baby has teeth, wipe the gums gently with a clean, wet cloth after each feeding.

-4. Lift your baby’s lip and watch for changes in colour, lines or spots on your child’s teeth, as these may be signs of potential problems.
+- Lift your baby’s lip and watch for changes in color, lines, or spots on your child’s teeth, as these may be signs of potential problems.

-6. Put a small dab of toothpaste across a small soft brush.
+- Put a small dab of toothpaste across a small, soft brush.
 Wipe off excess toothpaste until the child can spit it out.
 Begin flossing at least once a day when your child’s teeth are touching.

 COMMON TREATMENTS FOR TOOTH DECAY IN CHILDREN

 Tooth decay can be prevented by maintaining good oral hygiene, switching to a healthy diet instead of sugary or starchy food items, and increasing water intake.
-However, if tooth decay exceeds the soft tissues and reaches the pulp or in the middle of the teeth, it can no longer be treated at home and requires professional dental help.
+However, if decay reaches the pulp or center of the tooth, it can no longer be treated at home and requires professional dental help.

-Sometimes, pediatric dentists have to extract the infected tooth if the decay extends the gumline.
-That’s why it should be treated in the early stages in order to preserve the original teeth.
+Sometimes, pediatric dentists must extract the infected tooth if the decay extends past the gumline.
+That’s why it should be treated in the early stages to preserve the original teeth.

 There are various treatments available for tooth decay in children that effectively remove the cavities and restore their oral health, including: